 If you need someone from eBay to look into your issue, and the help pages can’t solve your problem, you can open a case.
-In your Account Settings, you can click on the Resolution Center, and explain why you need to open an item case. eBay’s customer service team will jump on the case, and update you as they progress through solving your problem.
+In your Account Settings, you can click on the Resolution Center, and explain why you need to open an item case.
+Their customer service team will jump on the case, and update you as they progress through solving your problem.

 There are many websites out there like eBay that can help you buy items online, participate in auctions, or find great deals on products that you just can’t find in retail.
-One of the most popular competitors to eBay is Amazon.com, which is another one of the largest online marketplaces in existence.
+The most popular competitor to eBay is Amazon.com, which is another one of the largest online marketplaces in existence.
 Amazon has everything “from A to Z” (as they say), so you’re likely to find what you’re looking for... and often, at a great price.
 Bonanza.com is another alternative to eBay, and though very similar, claims that it's better than eBay.
 In fact, it has been voted better by sellers online for five years in a row.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.